sarahciston/codingcare/_drafts/interviews.md

 <<CHECK RECORDING>><<<<<<<<00:22:40.000 --> 00:23:09.000>>>>>>>>>
 So resources are key.
 And And the third thing is, I guess it just keep it just is always like very encouraging to like in the <<WHAT?>> in the because, like, I think the most most of the tech world is so is is quite toxic and like Techbury,<<WHAT?>> and like on twitter you always see a lot of stuff about like you have to code this way.
 There's one right way to code and like like how can you be the best coder he'd be the 10 excess 100 X engineer. <<WHAT?>>

-**It's really reassuring to always come back to this environment of like.
-Okay, you don't have to be that you can go in your own journey at your own pace.
-And you can explore your own things and there's no one but one right way to code.**
+**"It's really reassuring to always come back to this environment of like, "Okay, you don't have to be that, you can go on your own journey at your own pace.
+And you can explore your own things and there's no one right way to code."**

 I love that.
 Yeah, it's really freeing or like I don't know that feels too simple.
 But it's really yeah, really appreciate that.